 (i) Québécois French

-French is one of Canada’s two official languages.
-But in Quebec’s province, it is the only one.
+French is one of Canada’s two official languages but the only official language in Quebec.

 You even get bonus points if you clear a French test like TEF Canada, TCF Canada, or TEF or TCF Quebec.